phisko/kengine/README.md

 ## Reflection

-Many parts of the engine (such as the scripting systems or the OpenGL system) make use of `putils`' [reflection API](https://github.com/phisko/reflection).
+Many parts of the engine (such as the scripting systems or the ImGui `Entity` editor) make use of `putils`' [reflection API](https://github.com/phisko/reflection).
 Most of the components in the following samples are thus defined as reflectible.

 ## Components